 On 30 November 2017, the Therapeutic Goods Administration removed a number of mesh products whose sole use is the treatment of pelvic organ prolapse via transvaginal implantation from the Australian Register of Therapeutic Goods.
+The TGA has compiled a list of potential complications and adverse events.

 If you have undergone surgery or treatment of this type and have any concerns or questions, please contact your GP or gynaecologist directly, or call the dedicated Mesh telephone service at ACT Health on 02 6174 7474 or email email@example.com for information and support.